chocolatey/docs/input/en-us/central-management/setup/website.md

 choco install chocolatey-management-web -y --package-parameters="'/ConnectionString:Server=<RemoteSqlHost>;Database=ChocolateyManagement;Trusted_Connection=True; /Username:<DomainAccount>'" --package-parameters-sensitive="'/Password:<domain account password>'"
 ```

-> 📝 **NOTE**: Note the connection string doesn't include credentials.
+> :memo: **NOTE**: Note the connection string doesn't include credentials.
 That's because Windows Authentication for SQL Server uses the context of what is running it and why the service itself needs the right user/password.
 In this case, whatever is running the IIS Application Pool is the user you need to ensure has access to the database.

 ##### Use Local Windows Account to Local SQL Server